wdawson/okta.github.io/_source/_posts/2018-06-08-add-authentication-to-any-web-page-in-10-minutes.md

 - Protect your API endpoints
 - And lots more...

-If you liked this, you might want to [follow Okta on Twitter](https://twitter.com/oktadev) and check out some other interesting articles that walk you through building interesting apps:
+If you liked this, you might want to [follow @oktadev on Twitter](https://twitter.com/oktadev) and check out some other interesting articles that walk you through building interesting apps:

 - [Simple Node Authentication](/blog/2018/04/24/simple-node-authentication)
 - [Add Auth to your PWA with Okta and Stencil.js](/blog/2018/04/16/add-auth-to-your-pwa-with-okta-and-stencil)